2016-17 NCTA Teaching about Asia Seminars

 These two forms must be filled out by your school in order to receive your school resource buying grant.
 An official school representative—principal, vice principal, treasurer, or secretary—must sign the forms.
 In place of the Social Security number, please provide the school’s Federal Tax Identification Number.
 (This number is the corporate equivalent of the individual Social Security number.)

 Note: The forms should be signed by the school at which you will be implementing your lesson plans.
 If you anticipate changing schools after the seminar has finished, you should wait to have these forms signed by your new school.
 You must be currently employed half-time or more in a K-12 public or private school in order to be eligible for the school resource buying grant.
 Substitute teachers are not eligible.

 Your school corporation may also need to fill out a W-9 form if it is not already on file in the IU system.

 Graduate Credit from Indiana University

 Participants in the Teaching about Asia seminar are eligible to purchase three graduate credits for E505 “Topics in Learning about Asia” from Indiana University (IU) Bloomington.
 (Note: this course credit will be from the East Asian Languages and Cultures department, not the School of Education.)
 In addition to the Teacher Implementation Plan (TIP), you will be required to turn in an annotated bibliography.
-To apply for the credits, you much complete an online application.
-See detailed procedureshere.
+To apply for the credits, you must complete an online application (coming soon).